 Computational scientists at Brookhaven Lab are developing quantum algorithms that will enable new types of scientific calculations—ones not possible to perform on traditional computers, such as advanced simulations of the early universe.
 One special focus of this work is quantum machine learning, in which quantum algorithms are applied to artificial intelligence for the rapid analysis of large data sets generated by physics experiments such as the Deep Underground Neutrino Experiment and the High Luminosity Large Hadron Collider.

 Brookhaven Lab is applying its expertise in quantum technologies to overcome the current limitations of scientific experiments and measurements, integrating new quantum capabilities and instruments into its existing facilities.
-These projects include the Quantum Material Press, quantum telescopes, quantum LIDAR, and a quantum-enhanced microscope.
+These projects include the Quantum Material Press, quantum telescopes and astrometry, quantum LIDAR, and a quantum-enhanced microscope.

 Related facilities and centers